 When an employer violates the WARN act, it is liable to each employee for up to 60 days’ back pay and benefits.
 You may also be entitled to reasonable attorney fees as part of any judgment you receive.

 Employees have rights under the WARN Act even when their employer files for bankruptcy, regardless of whether the bankruptcy filing was before or after the layoffs.
 Significantly, WARN Act claims take priority over other creditors in bankruptcy.

 The wage claim judgments are taken from the employer’s bankruptcy estate.

 We pay all up-front costs, and you pay nothing.
 If we win your case, we will charge a fee only out of the recovery.

-From our office in Huntsville, Morris, King and Hodge, easily serves those injured as a result of WARN Act violations throughout Alabama, including the cities of violations which occur in Athens, Decatur, Florence, Fort Payne, Guntersville, Huntsville and Scottsboro and Birmingham.
+From our office in Huntsville, Morris, King & Hodge, P.C., easily serves those injured as a result of WARN Act violations throughout Alabama, including the cities of violations which occur in Athens, Decatur, Florence, Fort Payne, Guntersville, Huntsville and Scottsboro and Birmingham.
 If you think that we can help you like we have helped so many other Alabamians with their WARN Act claims, please call our Huntsville office at (256)-536-0588, or complete our quick contact web form.
-The Alabama WARN Act lawyers at Morris, King and Hodge, can help you.
+The Alabama WARN Act lawyers at Morris, King & Hodge, P.C., can help you.